 Using similar dredging processes, seabed and environmental impacts of both marine diamond mining and phosphate mining operations are similar.
 However, the scale of impacts differ due to the sizes of the mining areas on the seabed.

-Marine diamond mining impacts a larger area and affects greater expanses of the ocean floor ecosystems than the envisaged phosphate mining activities.
+Current marine mining impacts a larger area and affects greater expanses of the ocean floor ecosystems than the envisioned phosphate mining activities.
 Commercial demersal fishing operations (bottom trawling) also impact the seabed and marine ecosystem but are undertaken at a far larger scale than both the current and proposed seabed mining operations.

 The table below provides a comprehensive comparison with all Namibian marine industries as well as the UK dredging industry, as mentioned earlier.